Consensys/quorum/docs/permissions.md

 ### Account Access APIs
 #### quorumAcctMgmt.permissionAccountList
 * Input: None
-* Output: Returns the list of all permissoned accounts with acciunt access for each
+* Output: Returns the list of all permissioned accounts with account access for each
 * Example:
 ```
 > quorumAcctMgmt.permissionAccountList